gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 custom_scripts="setup_openipc_env.sh"
 ```

-**Step 5: Power on**
+**Step 6: Power on**

-Insert your SD card to the camera and power it on.
-It would take about 3 minutes to finish writing all partitions, then it will reboot to OpenIPC firmware.
+Insert your SD card into the camera and power it on.
+It would take about 3 minutes to finish writing all partitions, then it would reboot to OpenIPC firmware.

 ## How to switch from OpenIPC to stock profile
 **Step 1: Preparation**

-Place your backup of stock partition images along with their sha256sum files under `wz_flash-helper/restore/stock/` directory.
+Place your backup of stock partition images along with their sha256sum files under the `wz_flash-helper/restore/stock/` directory.

 **Step 2: Edit the program configuration file**